JBranhamPro/LittleLeague/README.md

 # LittleLeague
-The 3rd Party Scrim service for League of Legends.
+A 3rd Party Scrim service for League of Legends.